lextoumbourou/notes/books/the-art-of-game-design-a-book-of-lenses-2nd-edition.md

         * [[Uncertainty in Games]] by [[Greg Costikyan]]
         * [[The Unfinished Game]] by [[Keith Devlin]]

-## Thirteen: Game Mechanics Must Be In Balance
+## Chapter 13: Game Mechanics Must Be In Balance

 * Balance: adjusting elements of game until you get the experience you want.
 * 12 most common types of game balance: